 Ph.D.
 Thesis proposal: Required coursework should be completed by the end of the third year.
 During the fourth year a Ph.D. candidate should present a thesis proposal first to his or her thesis committee and then to the CNBC and MLD community.

 The thesis proposal should include: a succinct summary of the proposed research problem; the significance of the proposed research; a review of relevant literature relating to the problem; a review of the candidate’s work leading up to the thesis, including preliminary results; a clear statement of remaining research; and a tentative schedule for completing the work.
+The proposal should be limited to 15 pages, plus references, figures, or online appendices.
 It should also conform to the stylistic requirements for thesis proposals in MLD.
 The thesis committee must offer its preliminary approval of the proposal.
 The student then arranges to present the proposal publicly, so that CNBC and MLD faculty and other community members can attend.
 Formal approval is conferred by the MLD faculty and the PNC training faculty.